-This beautiful life-size monument was dedicated on October 11, 1998, and located at McLeod Lake in downtown Stockton.
+This beautiful life-size monument was dedicated on October 11, 1998, and was previously located at McLeod Lake in downtown Stockton.
 The monument was designed and sculpted by artist Betty Saletta.

 Around the base of the monument are the names of the 13 firefighters who gave their lives in the line of duty during the history of the Stockton Fire Department.

 The monument has been removed and is being prepared for relocation.
 For additional information about future plans, please contact Stockton Fire Administration.

 Augustus Miller...On November 23, 1870, Firefighter Miller was run over by a team of horses from the Weber Engine Company while responding to a fire.

 Frank “Pope” Kingsley...
 On September 10, 1877, as a member of the Weber Engine Company, he was thrown from the hose cart while responding to a fire.